mary-grace/community-pulse-source/content/episode/38-conference-season.md

 ### Enjoy the podcast?
 Please take a few moments to leave us a review on [iTunes](https://itunes.apple.com/us/podcast/community-pulse/id1218368182?mt=2) and follow us on [Spotify](https://open.spotify.com/show/3I7g5WfMSgpWu38zZMjet?si=565TMb81SaWwrJYbAIeOxQ), or leave a review on one of the other many podcasting sites that we're on!
 Your support means a lot to us and helps us continue to produce episodes every month.
-Like all things Community, this too takes a a village.
+Like all things Community, this too takes a village.